 Central Hub: the fixed costs associated with running the Central Hub will be covered through the collection of an annual fee to be paid by all Member and Observer countries.
-The precise formula to calculate this fee is currently under discussion.
-It is expected to consist of three parts: a hosting premium to be paid by the country where the Central Hub is located, a flat-rate base fee that is the same for all countries and a variable, GDP-dependent part.

-National Nodes: Institutions that form national nodes typically possess stable, structural funding from national sources.
+National Nodes: Institutions that form national nodes typically possess stable, structural funding. from national sources.
 Such existing funding covers activities that are relevant to EHRI-ERIC's mission, for instance providing in-person access to archival sources and expertise, making such sources available digitally, or undertaking research, training and dissemination activities.
 Activities undertaken within the framework of EHRI (such as trans-national access provision to national resources) will be accounted as a national in-kind contribution to EHRI-ERIC.
 Integration into EHRI-ERIC will enhance these existing funding sources by opening up supplementary funding possibilities for the national nodes; for instance, funding from national Research Infrastructure Roadmap schemes to further enhance their capacity and operations.